djfr/devopsflex-automation/README.md

 #### Add-MeToKeyvault

 Adds the current user (from Get-AzureRmContext) to a specific keyvault with all permissions on both secrets and keys.

+#### Register-AzureSubscriptionInKeyVault

+Scans the current subscription and adds all relevant component keys and connections strings to a specific keyvault.
+Currently supports:

+- Azure Storage accounts (both ASM and ARM)
+- Azure ServiceBus namespaces
+- Azure SQL databases